A wildfire scorching the Texas Panhandle has grown to the largest in state history

 A dusting of snow covered a desolate landscape of scorched prairie, dead cattle and burned out homes in the Texas Panhandle on Thursday, giving firefighters brief relief in their desperate efforts to corral a blaze that has grown into the largest in state history.

 The Smokehouse Creek fire grew to nearly 1,700 square miles (4,400 square kilometres).
-It merged with another fire and is just 3 per cent contained, according to the Texas A&M Forest Service.
+It merged with another fire and is just three-per-cent contained, according to the Texas A&M Forest Service.

 Gray skies loomed over huge scars of blackened earth in a rural area dotted with scrub brush, ranchland, rocky canyons and oil rigs.
 In Stinnett, a town of about 1,600, someone propped up an American flag outside of a destroyed home.

-Note: This story has been updated to correct Greg Downey's age.
-He is 57, not 30.